zentrum-lexikographie/dwdsmor/README.md

   grammatical categories
-* `grammar/dwdsmor-root.{a,ca}`: transducer with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases) and grammatical categories
+* `grammar/dwdsmor-root.{a,ca}`: transducer with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases), word-formation process, word-formation means, and grammatical categories
 * `grammar/dwdsmor-finite.{a,ca}`: transducer with an inflection component and a finite word-formation component, for testing purposes
 * `grammar/dwdsmor-index.{a,ca}`: transducer with an inflection component only